How Much Does It Cost To Replace Windows?

 This should boil down to a labor cost of $35 to $65 per hour to install replacement windows.
 Anything other than a regular window can cost more to install, such as skylights, casement windows, bay windows, windows on the second or third story, etc. Removal of old windows and transporting them for disposal costs about $70 to $250 per window.

 Home Windows Replacement Cost

-Home windows replacement cost for an average 3-bedroom house with twenty windows ranges from $6,000 on the low-end to $16,000 on the high-end depending on the size, style, and quality of windows selected.
+Home windows replacement cost for an average 3-bedroom house with twenty windows ranges from $6,000 on the low-end to $16,000 on the high-end depending on the size, style, quality, and the number of windows.
 With an average of one window for every 100 square feet of a home, the following chart includes window installation costs for a range of house sizes, and for three different qualities of windows used.

 |Home Size (SF)||# Of Windows||Lower End||Average||Higher End|

 The average window replacement cost is between $400 and $1,000 per window with most homeowners spending $403 to $631 on average.
 A small single-hung window will start at $200 to install, while a wooden double-pane window runs from $700 and $1,000.

 Different windows have different prices because of the ease or difficulty of installation.

 |Bathroom||$300 – $1,000|

 Cost of Replacing Windows by Size

 Regardless of the frame type or opening mechanism, the lowest cost replacement project is where you have windows placed into an opening of the same size as the original window, without the need for any extra time and effort to create a larger opening.
 With so many options, styles, and sizes available, the best way to get an exact price is by contacting a window installer near you today.
 The most common window sizes are: